shaonsina/sina-extension-for-elementor/readme.txt

 12. [Section Navigation](https://sinaextra.com/sina-extension/section-navigation): To navigate the sections within a page add the fixed navigation.
 13. [Tab](https://sinaextra.com/sina-extension/tab): Display any content within a tab that you want.
 14. [Team Carousel](https://sinaextra.com/sina-extension/team-carousel): Add your team members and display them in a carousel.
-15. [Tilt Box](https://sinaextra.com/sina-extension/tilt-box): Display your Content or Image by an eye-catching interactive way..
+15. [Tilt Box](https://sinaextra.com/sina-extension/tilt-box): Display your Content or Image by an eye-catching interactive way.
 16. [Testimonial](https://sinaextra.com/sina-extension/testimonial): Show the testimonials into an interactive carousel.
 17. [Toggle Content](https://sinaextra.com/sina-extension/toggle-content): Display any content within a toggle tab.